opendilab/DI-engine/ding/docs/source/best_practice/episode_buffer.rst

             if train_episode is not None:
                 train_data = []
                 # First pre-process episodes with her model
-                # Processes episode is not complete episode, but a list of fixed number transitions.
+                # Processed episode is no longer a complete episode, but a list of fixed number transitions.
                 if her_cfg is not None:
                     her_episodes = []
                     for e in train_episode: